 Reception Starter Information

-At the induction evening, we discuss different procedures and guides.
-Please read the important information below.
+At the 'Meet the Teacher' event, held in September, we discuss different procedures and guides.
+You may find it helpful to read the information below.

 Our school mission statement is: Placing God in our hearts we will love, live and learn